 Many people dream of venturing onto their next outdoor adventure to test out their outdoor gear; without understanding how dangerous the wilderness is.
 From hypothermia to wild animals, there are countless deadly elements out there, and they can easily kill you if you remain out in the open.

 We prepared a list of the most basic survival shelters that could save your life.
+You may not always have a sleeping bag or a tent at your disposal, so it is always best to be prepared!
 Read this short survival guide on how to build a shelter from scratch!
 It might just be enough to help you return in one piece from your nature trip.

 Why You Should Learn to Build a Survival Shelter

 If you are reading this article while laying on your warm, cozy couch and sipping hot cocoa, you might not find building survival shelters as a must-know skill.
-However, if you ever find yourself lost in the wild, scared, and cold, you will cherish this ability more than anything.
+However, if you ever find yourself lost in the wild, scared, and cold, you will cherish the ability to create a survival shelter from scratch more than anything.

 The city life has dulled most of our survival skills.
 Almost every basic human need, including shelter, food, and water, is at our fingertips.
 But, when we are out in the wilderness, knowing how to acquire these essentials makes the difference between life and death.